Tommy Smith (footballer, born 1945): Health problems

-On 5 June 2007 Smith suffered a heart attack in his garden which required an hospital stay and a six-way Heart bypass.
+On 6 June 2007 Smith suffered a heart attack in his garden which required an hospital stay and a six-way Heart bypass.

 In his later years, Smith had a hip replacement operation (both knees and an elbow were also made of plastic) and also began to suffer from arthritis to the extent that he could not work and often needed a wheelchair or walking stick and had to claim incapacity benefit.
 Smith had his benefit payments stopped for a short time after he managed to take a penalty on the Wembley pitch at half-time during the 1996 FA Cup Final between Liverpool and Manchester United; he stated that "I couldn't believe they would do that, I was getting money for charity.
 I only kicked the ball once."

 Smith was diagnosed with Alzheimer's disease in October 2014.

 Death

-Smith died, at the age of 74, on 12 April 2019 at Green Heyes nursing home in Crosby after "growing increasingly frail and suffering from a variety of ailments over the last three months", according to his daughter.
+Tommy Smith died, at the age of 74, in his sleep at 4.30pm on 12 April 2019 at Green Heyes nursing home in Crosby after "growing increasingly frail and suffering from a variety of ailments over the last three months", according to his daughter.